1tech23/FlipAI/README.md

 # FlipAI

-Included: The FAQ website for my bot called FlipAI.
-This will provide the FAQ database for it.
+This is the website for the FlipAI bot.
+It also includes a changelog.